sunlightpolicy/opendatapoliciesstatic/_documents/san-jose-ca-2016-04-05.md

 COUNCIL POLICY

-TITLE Open Data Policy
+TITLE: Open Data Policy

-EFFECTIVE DATE April 5, 2016 REVISED DATE
+EFFECTIVE DATE: April 5, 2016

 APPROVED BY COUNCIL ACTION COUNCIL ACTION 4/5/16, Item 3.3

-PURPOSE
+## PURPOSE

 The purpose of this Open Data Policy (alternatively, the “Policy”) is to affirm the City’s commitment to open, honest, and effective government.
 The City strives to consistently meet the community’s expectations for excellent services in a positive and timely manner, and in full view of the public.
 With the advance of information technologies and the increasing ability to more easily share data across multiple platforms and online, the City Council recognizes that appropriate leveraging of these tools to make information accessible and usable by the public can help improve public service delivery and fuel entrepreneurship and innovation.

 Open Data is an important component of this commitment; through making its data publicly available and easily accessible, the City will empower the community to engage with government on a new level and stimulate new ideas, new services, and new economic opportunities.
 In addition, Open Data will provide a new platform to increase the sharing of information among City departments, improving the City’s ability to deliver services to the community efficiently and effectively.
 To help achieve these outcomes, this Open Data Policy incorporates best practices regarding open data from other governmental entities around the country and is informed by input received from San José residents, businesses, and non-profit organizations.

-POLICY
+## POLICY

-Definitions
+### Definitions

-City Council Appointee: The City officials appointed by the City Council to their respective offices, including, the City Manager, the City Attorney, the City Auditor, the City Clerk and the Independent Police Auditor.
+**City Council Appointee**: The City officials appointed by the City Council to their respective offices, including, the City Manager, the City Attorney, the City Auditor, the City Clerk and the Independent Police Auditor.

-Common Data Standards: Any set of data collection standards designed to promote interoperability across agencies and organizations and facilitate the efficient exchange and use of information collected in different systems.
+**Common Data Standards**: Any set of data collection standards designed to promote interoperability across agencies and organizations and facilitate the efficient exchange and use of information collected in different systems.

-Data: Structured information.
+**Data**: Structured information.

-Dataset: A collection of data presented in tabular or non-tabular form.
+**Dataset**: A collection of data presented in tabular or non-tabular form.

-Data Source: A system, database, or other information source that contains and reports raw data.
+**Data Source**: A system, database, or other information source that contains and reports raw data.

-Information Lifecycle: The stages through which information passes, typically characterized as creation or collection, processing, dissemination, use, storage, and disposition.
+**Information Lifecycle**: The stages through which information passes, typically characterized as creation or collection, processing, dissemination, use, storage, and disposition.

-Interoperability: The ability of different information technology systems, software and data applications to communicate and exchange data, and use the information that has been exchanged.
+**Interoperability**: The ability of different information technology systems, software and data applications to communicate and exchange data, and use the information that has been exchanged.

-Metadata: Data that describes a dataset.
+**Metadata**: Data that describes a dataset.
 Metadata summarizes basic information about a dataset, such as the date range covered by a dataset, a description of the dataset, the manager or steward of the dataset, etc.

-Open Data: Data made open and freely available to the public to be republished, manipulated, or used in any other way without restriction.
+**Open Data**: Data made open and freely available to the public to be republished, manipulated, or used in any other way without restriction.

-Open Data Portal: A single web portal maintained by or on behalf of the City that will be the repository and public access point for the City’s Open Data and will include features that facilitate comments and questions from the public.
+**Open Data Portal**: A single web portal maintained by or on behalf of the City that will be the repository and public access point for the City’s Open Data and will include features that facilitate comments and questions from the public.
 The internet site is currently located at http://data.sanjoseca.gov.

-Policy Objectives Summary
+### Policy Objectives Summary

 It is the policy of the City that the data it collects and generates will, subject to the limitations of this Policy, be open by default.
 Over time and to the extent practicable, the City will publish all appropriate datasets and associated metadata on the City’s Open Data Portal, except where the posting of such data would be in violation of the Open Data Standards set forth below.
 Every reasonable effort will be made to frequently update datasets on the Open Data Portal to the extent that the City regularly maintains or updates such data.